Skip to main content

 October 17, 2007

 At his press conference today, President Bush continued his misstatements regarding H.R.
 976, the Children's Health Insurance bill.
 The President gave three key reasons why he vetoed the bill, which would provide health care coverage for 10 million children, on October 3rd.
+Each of the three reasons he gave for vetoing the bill reflect a misunderstanding of the bill and its provisions, as shown below.

 Blog Post